 Harnessing Data Analytics to Power Educational Outcomes

 Looking to make an impact in education using data?
 Meet the Master of Science in Educational Psychology – Learning Analytics program, a skills-based degree designed for working professionals.
-Learn balanced analytical methods, design strategies, and communication skills in the 7-course curriculum.
+Learn balanced analytical methods, design strategies, and communication skills in the 7 or 8-course curriculum.
 Work with a world-class teaching team to perform and present analyses.
 Improve educational outcomes in a range of learning environments.
 Collaborate with students in the cohort and build professional relationships.

 “Previously I viewed stats and quant research as this cold, steely, sterile enterprise of dehumanizing people into numbers without knowing and understanding the why of behaviors.
 This program has caused me to do a 180° on that perspective.”